BisratJ/alx-project-0x03-setup/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 👨🏾‍💻 Author
-Musa Sahe Jackiteh
+Bisrt Gizaw
-Fellow @ ALX ProDev | Founder of a software startup in Liberia LinkedIn | GitHub
+Fellow @ ALX ProDev

 ## 📌 Note
 This is a milestone project for educational purposes as part of the ALX Software Engineering Program.